Find up to date commissioning priorities and contacts by genre

 Click the read more button for further information.

-Comedy priorities on BBC Four
+What we want on BBC Four

 We have a small Comedy slate that we aim to use strategically to develop projects which potentially could have a long running future on BBC Two.
 We are looking for projects to deliver in 2015.

-Comedy on BBC iPlayer
+What we want on BBC iPlayer

 Our focus for BBC iPlayer is on Comedy Feeds for BBC Three: bold, experimental long-form pilots which push the boundaries for Comedy as a genre, creatively exploit the online platform and showcase new UK talent (both on and off-screen).
 We commission between seven to nine pilots per year and we invite submissions once a year.